 CAUTION: Resolving remaining audit errors after a repair requires assistance from Customer Support.
-You can contact them at 800-866-8049.
+The Knowledgebase article How do I get technical support for Sage 100 Contractor? provides contact information and hours of operation.
 Be prepared to provide your company name, telephone number, and the company contact person.
 At that time, a Customer Support technician may request additional reports to help determine the cause of the error.